 He offered water and asked a few important questions.
 What happened next, something I didn’t expect.
 The short talk expanded into hours of discussion.
 It was spontaneous, like a time loop — talking about songwriting process, creativity, how melodies impact people, the struggles of artists, and anything music-based.

 What a day.
-I could not believe.
+I could not believed.

 Lesson: In this age of busyness, everyone tends to be busy — we all have tasks to do, after all.
 But if you find someone who badly needs help, if you find someone who needs connection, if you find someone struggling, be generous of your time.

 After a week, he turned my guitar into a trooper.
-Thank you Sir William.
+Thank you, Sir William.

 4. The iPad Bargain

 My growing pile of eBooks made me think I need an iPad or any reliable tab so I can expedite reading them.
 I can’t afford a new iPad, however, so I began searching for a used one.
 The go-to place?
 Olx.com.

 Luckily, I found one for 7, 500 PHP ($145), which I negotiated to 6, 800 PHP ($130).
 Catherine, the seller, agreed.
 Way to go.

 “6, 500 PHP ($125),” my wife cheerfully bargained during meetup (yes, she’s a bargain queen).
 Catherine looked puzzled.
 It should be 6, 800 PHP, right?
 But later, she agreed.
 She told us that the 300 PHP was her gift — it was December, Merry Christmas!